-In just 14 hours this rapper's new video had amassed 272,584 video views, it's well on the way to the millions of views that many of his other videos have racked up.
-My Twitter feed is showering praise on this red hot emcee.
-Our own Z wrote, "This kid is going to be huge," and it seems DJBooth Nation agrees.
+In just the past 14 hours, this rapper's new video had amassed 272,584 video views.
+It's well on the way to the millions of views that many of his other videos have racked up.
+My Twitter feed is showering praise on this red-hot emcee.
+Our own Z even wrote, "This kid is going to be huge," and it seems DJBooth Nation agrees.

 The entire internet is seemingly content to sit down and watch, but it also seems like nobody knows exactly what they're watching.

 His name is Lil Dicky.